AaronGS1999/Drosophila_Tensorflow/README.md

 #### 1.3) Labeling:

-The last step in dataset preparation is to define what the AI needs to learn.
+The last step in dataset preparation was to define what the AI needed to learn.
 This was done using the open-source program LabelImage (https://github.com/tzutalin/labelImg).
 The program allows flies to be labeled and classified as wild type or white type in a graphical interface.
 An .xml file is generated in pascal voc format, which records the label and coordinates of the flies in the image.
 This labeling process is done for all images in the training and validation folders.

  <p align="center">
   <img src="https://github.com/AaronGS1999/Drosophila_Tensorflow/blob/main/images/labeling.jpg" | width=800 >